 Place the Hawthorne Strainer atop of the mixing tin of the cocktail shaker.
 There is a tab atop the strainer that you need to push.
 Push this tab away from the handle to “close the gate” (initiate a finer strain) and apply pressure with that finger to keep the strainer in place whilst you gently pour your cocktail into the serving glass.
 To strain a stirred cocktail, simply fix the Hawthorne Strainer to the mixing glass and allow the liquid to flow unrestricted without pushing the tab.
 Simple!

-Julep strainer: Place the bowl of the strainer into the glass with the cupped face facing down and the flat side facing out of the glass.
-Hold the glass firmly near the rim and press your finger against the back of the strainer, just above where the handle ends on the back plate, and pour the beverage through the strainer into your service glass.
-The julep strainer can be used either way up however the bowl facing down method is considered to be more traditional and, by some, better.
-Is there much difference?
-Not really.
+Place the bowl of the Julep Strainer into the glass with the cupped side facing down and the flat side facing out of the glass.
+Hold the glass firmly near the rim and press your finger against the back of the Julep Strainer, just above where the handle ends on the back plate.
+Now, pour the beverage through the strainer into your serving glass.

 Fine strainer / fine mesh strainer

 Using a fine strainer is probably the easiest of the three.
 All that’s needed is to hold the strainer above the serving glass and under the shaker tin.
 Then simply pour onto the mesh and into the serving glass.